-On the one hand adoption of sophisticated analytics tools and technologies is improving customer understanding and on the other businesses that pioneered grassroots digital transformation projects last year have started realising the benefits and planning to scale these initiatives.
+On one hand the adoption of sophisticated analytics tools and technologies is improving customer understanding.
+On the other businesses that pioneered grassroots digital transformation projects last year have started realising the benefits and planning to scale their initiatives.

-After talking with a number of clients and colleagues (both marketers & consultants) plus a fair bit of good ‘ol desktop research, I believe the missing ingredient is the lack of problem solving.
+After talking with a number of clients and colleagues (both marketers & consultants), plus a fair bit of good ‘ol desktop research, I believe the missing ingredient is a lack of problem solving.

-Often with a swift jump from where someone decides that their organisation could benefit from digitalisation to drafting a plan on doing it in practice.
+‘How’ you ask?
+It often happens with a swift jump from someone deciding that their organisation could benefit from digitalisation to drafting a plan on how to get it done.

-What we’re missing is the critical step of identifying symptoms, rational analysis and then developing a logical solution.
+What we’re missing is the critical steps of identifying symptoms, rational analysis and then developing a logical solution.

 It wouldn’t be right to say that this step is outright missing.
 It is however my observation that strategic decision making is often substituted with either:

-Mechanical thinking in which someone in the organisation formulates a digital transformation plan based on a successful blueprint from another organisation.
-Or
+- Mechanical thinking in which someone in the organisation formulates a digital transformation plan based on a successful blueprint from another organisation.

 “It [Digital Transformation] is not about changing the way we do technology but changing the way we do business.”

-Digital transformation is applying specific digital and analytical tools to business processes with the goal of transforming them for the better.
+Digital transformation means applying specific digital and analytical tools to business processes with the goal of transforming them for the better.

 Are you patching symptoms or building solutions?

-In my opinion the most important skill to have for anyone involved in strategic decision making is knowing how to distinguish a symptom from a problem.
+The most important skill to have for anyone involved in strategic decision making?
+Knowing how to distinguish a symptom from a problem.

-Challenges with acquiring quality leads and successfully closing them is a symptom.
-The problem could be lack of productivity, poor communication or no visibility into customer behavior.
+For example: challenges with acquiring quality leads and successfully closing them is a symptom.
+The problem could be a lack of productivity, poor communication or no visibility into customer behaviour.

-An intuitive or a mechanical solution might be to hire more sales staff, increase email frequency or spend more on advertising.
+A mechanical or an intuitive solution might be to hire more sales staff, increase email frequency or spend more on advertising.

-On the other hand, a strategic approach to this problem would be to;
+A strategic approach to this problem would be to:

-Step 2: Group common issue across different symptoms.
+- Group together common issue across different symptoms.

-Step 3: Clearly define these issue in terms of operational, managerial or resource (Human & Financial) challenges.
+- Clearly define these issue in terms of operational, managerial or resource (human & financial) challenges.

-The steps listed above are the Stages of Strategic Problem Solving from one of my favorite books on business strategy The Mind of the Strategist by Kenichi Ohmae.
+The steps listed above are the Stages of Strategic Problem Solving from one of my favourite books on business strategy The Mind of the Strategist by Kenichi Ohmae*.

-Finding strategic reasoning behind solving real business problems through digital transformation makes the goal you’re trying to achieve meaningful for your CEO, CFO all the way down to your managers.
+Finding strategic reasoning behind solving real business problems through digital transformation makes the goal you’re trying to achieve meaningful for your CEO and CFO and all the way down to your managers.